 6. Digg into irrational

-In fact, to have a better vision and create a CX design for finance that will have a positive impact on the mind of their users, CX consultants look at proven research studies that strongly state facts about the way users perceive certain elements of the interface, their behaviours and reactions.
+In fact, to have a better vision and create a UX design for finance that will have a positive impact on the mind of their users, UX consultants look at proven research studies that strongly state facts about the way users perceive certain elements of the interface, their behaviours and reactions.

-You can gain insights from some psychology researches to understand how human behaviour apply to banking customer experience design.
+You can gain insights from some psychology researches to understand how human behaviour apply to banking user experience design.

 Infographic by Toptal